cd-chan/BIS15W2025_group10/README.md

 3. **Shiny App Development** – Creating an interactive web application to visualize and explore key insights dynamically.

 ## **Data Description**
-- The dataset includes TV shows, ratings, genres, directors, cast members, and audience votes.
+- The original dataset is `movies.csv` in /data.
+- The original TV dataset is `tv.csv` in /data.

 ## **Installation & Requirements**
 To run this project, you need: